okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/factor-profiles/index.md

 #### Reuse Factor Profile Feature Object

-The reuse feature is available for the password factor profile.
+The reuse feature is available for the password Factor Profile.
 It defines the reuse contraints on new enrollments with the following attributes:

 ##### Example: